drivendataorg/deon/README.md

   -o, --output PATH     Output file path.
 Extension can be one of [.txt, .html,
                         .ipynb, .md, .rmd, .rst] The checklist is appended if the file exists.
-  -c, --clipboard       Whether or not to copy the output to the clipboard.
   -w, --overwrite       Overwrite output file if it exists.
                         Default is False , which will append to existing file.